Application of blockchain for secure data transmission in distributed state estimation

 \subsection{Blockchain}

 Blockchain (BC) is a peer-to-peer distributed ledger technology that stores data on multiple servers globally.
 In 2008, Satoshi Nakamoto’s whitepaper on Bitcoin \cite{Nakamoto2008} pioneered the use of BC technology in financial application\cite{Vigna2015}.
-Initially, BC technology was primarily used in the financial domain, i.e. trust and secure environment without central authority where digital assets like cryptocurrency can prevent double-spending attacks\cite{Eyal2017,Peters2016}.
+BC technology was primarily used in the financial domain, so as to \replaced[]{providing}{provide} trustfulness and secure environment without central authority where digital assets like cryptocurrency can can be prevented from double-spending attacks\cite{Eyal2017,Peters2016}.
 Since then, the technology’s potential has moved beyond financial domains to different sectors like supply chain management, healthcare, etc. \cite{Madhwal2017,Malik2019a,Alzahrani2018,Korepanova2019,Mamoshina2017}.

-BC is a distributed ledger of chronologically generated blocks containing cryptographically linked blocks to the previous block forming a chain, hence BC.
-Any modification to the previous existing block will be reflected on the latest block, making it secure and immutable to modification.
-If an attacker changes data on any of the previous existing blocks, the following block’s data will also change, and the ledger can be compared with another ledger to track the point at which the data was manipulated and can be rectified.
-In cryptocurrency, it is computationally impossible to take control over the BC network because an attacker will require $51\%$ of the network’s computing power, i.e. preventing other miners from creating new blocks\cite{Saad2019}.
-BC-based applications can provide security, trust, economic and auditability\cite{ChoeLONDONCOIN:CRYPTOCURRENCY}.
+BC is a distributed ledger of chronologically generated blocks containing cryptography linked blocks to the previous block forming a chain .
+Any modification to the previous existing block will be reflected on every subsequent block, making it secure and immutable to modification.
+If an attacker changes data on any of the previous blocks, the following block’s data will also change, and the ledger can be compared with another copy to track the point at which the data was manipulated and later rectified.
+In cryptocurrency, it is computationally hard to take control over the BC network because the attacker will require $51\%$ of the network’s computing power, i.e., it will be difficult for an attacker to fork from a past block and mine blocks faster, surpassing current (honest chain) block height.
+This will create double spending, which computationally hard\cite{Saad2019}.
+BC-based applications can provide security, trust, economic, and auditability\cite{ChoeLONDONCOIN:CRYPTOCURRENCY}.